SAP-archive/teched2020-DT269/exercises/ex1/README.md

 ## Step 1.2 - Register Kyma runtime in ITCM Extension Center

-Register Kyma runtime in the ITCM Extension Center system tab.
+Register Kyma runtime in the ITCM Extension Center on the system tab.

 ![](/exercises/ex1/images/e1-register-kyma.png)

 ## Step 1.3 - Register ITCM exposed domain event APIs

-Expose the domain event to Kyma runtime by a secure connection.
+Expose the domain event to Kyma runtime through a secure connection.

 ***To secure the connection, you need to generate a private key by the OpenSSL tool and request a certificate signed by Kyma runtime.***
 ***The credential is mandatory for the communication with Kyma runtime.***
 </br>Detail steps:[here](https://kyma-project.io/docs/components/application-connector/#tutorials-get-the-client-certificate)

-Choose claims from the categorized event on Event Mesh.
+Choose claims from the categorized event on the Event Mesh tab.
 <br>![](/exercises/ex1/images/e1-events-list.png)

 Event reference for claims.